jatupan1989/boomjum1989/Net-request-filtering:-overview.md

 ## Matrix filtering: overview

-Matrix filtering uses a inheritance model to transfer the block or allow status of a cell to a lower precedence cell:
+Matrix filtering uses a inheritance model to transfer the block or allow status of a node to a lower precedence node:

 <p align="center">
     <img src="https://raw.githubusercontent.com/gorhill/httpswitchboard/master/doc/img/httpsb-mtxfiltering-overview.png" />